At Open Hearth Studio, I hear a lot of worries and questions about bereavement and grief:

 • Does it feel like I’ve been grieving “forever” with no sign of any change?
 Do I feel “stuck”?

 If your answers to any of these questions worry you, then you may be in need of some additional support as you grieve.
+You can schedule your free consultation by clicking here.

 At Open Hearth Studio I can offer you: